-Weinberg provides a more general, all-encompassing definition of quality and is therefore probably best definition of quality available.
-They define it as simply any value to any person.
-This makes it clear that quality is a relationship and only exists relative to a person’s thoughts and ideas.
-This was later expanded to include “any person who matters” to highlight that decisions on quality always start with who’s value is cared about (Bach and Bolton, 2014) and also expanded to include “some time” to highlight that quality can change (Bolton, 2010):
+Weinberg provides a general, all-encompassing definition of quality and is therefore probably the best one available.
+If someone values something, then that something has quality to them.
+If they don’t value it, then it doesn’t.
+This clearly separates what has quality from what doesn’t while leaving the definition open to any ideas of value to any person.
+This definition also makes it clear that quality is a relationship.
+The definition was later expanded to include “any person who matters” to highlight that decisions on quality always start with who’s value is cared about (Bach and Bolton, 2014) and “some time” to highlight that quality is not fixed an can change (Bolton, 2010):

 Quality is value to some person(Weinberg, 1992)